CACHE Level 2 Certificate for the Children and Young Peoples Workforce

 It covers a diverse range of job roles and occupational areas, including working in early year’s settings.
 It is also a must-have qualification for all those undertaking the Level 2 Children and Young People’s Apprenticeship, outside of an early year’s setting.

 261 hours of learning and 200 hours placement.

 NCFE CACHE Level 2 Certificate for the Children and Young Peoples Workforce.

-You will need to secure a placement or be working in a nursery, pre-school or school in mainland UK.
+You must be at least 16 years old and you will need to be able to secure a placement or be working in a nursery, pre-school, or school in mainland UK.

 Workplace observations and written assignments.

 - Learn the vital stages within a child and young person’s development.

 - Understand the factors that affect children and young people’s development.

 - Possible effects of transitions on children and young people’s development.